HiveApp-Dev/Nora/README.md

 “A way to view a portfolio without buying it with cash first to visualize how it would have performed over time.”

-Why Alpaca?

-The goal wasn’t necessarily to replace Robinhood.

 The goal was to find a reliable way to recreate the portfolio and calculate performance without depending on an unofficial or unreliable Robinhood connection.

 After experimenting with: